-I have been training a lot of new developers who have no idea about real world programming.
+I have been training a lot of new developers who have no idea about real-world programming.
 All they have learned is bookish concepts in their bachelors and masters degree which is worth nothing for most of the IT companies.

 Though there are lots of resources available these days over Internet.
 One can search around any topic and find documentations, videos to get started with.
 But, as I have observed, this does not lead to better programming skills.

-It is because our education system makes us believe that, it takes high score on our degree to make a successful career, which is a plain lie.
+It is because our education system makes us believe that, it takes a high score on our degree to make a successful career, which is a plain lie.

 Programming is a skill, and it has to be acquired.
-It needs focused approach, dedication, years of practice and the most important - understanding of what not to learn to become a good programmer.
+It needs a focused approach, dedication, years of practice and the most important - understanding of what not to learn to become a good programmer.